 As a child, you attended school in a two-room country schoolhouse.
 What was learning like in that environment?

 As a child growing up in rural Prince Edward Island, I had a unique experience that shaped who I am today.
 While I’ve had incredible professional experiences, such as writing two bestselling books, working with top technology companies, and interviewing Canadian Prime Minister Justin Trudeau this past May, I always remember my very humble roots.
 From a learning perspective, I always knew I would have to work harder if I was going to succeed on a global scale; after all, I had no built-in network, being from the country’s smallest province.
-As the child of entrepreneurs, I was working in the family business at the ripe age of 8.
-While my parents were running a property management company during that time, my brother and I often cleaned up garbage in parking lots my mom and dad oversaw before heading to school in the morning.
+As the child of entrepreneurs, I worked in the family business at the ripe age of 8.
+While my parents ran a property management company during that time, my brother and I often cleaned up garbage in parking lots my mom and dad oversaw before heading to school in the morning.
 I believe that this early work ethic has helped me grow my business and my brand.

 Did you always have an entrepreneurial spirit?